Drywall Repair

 Since the drywall lifting went well, I was ready to move on to the next step - framing the walls.
 It's always nice to know there's a drywall guy on hand to help us out every step of the way, especially when he has a saw that makes splitting drywall sound like a war fought in attrition.
 The drywall guy suggested we use stud finders to anchor the joists to the drywall, which I thought would make things easier, but he recommended using dowels instead.

-After framing a new room, I was able to move on to finishing the electrical, writing and design features of the room.
+After framing a new room, I was able to move on to finishing the electrical, writing, and design features of the room.
 As I mentioned earlier, I used drywall jacks to support the joists.
-They held up nicely and there was very little noise or vibration while they were being used.
+They held up nicely, and there was very little noise or vibration while they were being used.
 When it came time to connect the drywall to the ceiling, however, the drywall jacks had lost their rigidity and were no longer able to hold the joists in place.
+At that point, I realized I might need to look for residential drywall contractors near me or even cheap drywall contractors near me to get professional assistance.
 When the drywall lift became weak, I used a tear-away bead to connect the drywall lift and ceiling.
-I made sure to leave enough headroom so that if the drywall lift were to fall it wouldn't hit me in the head.
+I made sure to leave enough headroom so that if the drywall lift were to fall, it wouldn't hit me in the head.
 The tear-away bead snapped right into place with ease.
 After I connected the drywall lift and ceiling, I put a chalk line across the top of the drywall to help me mark my work.

 I had one last repair to finish before I moved into the newly repaired room.
 I needed to fix the drywall above the fireplace and that took a little more work than the others.
 The drywall was hanging off of the ceiling joist and venetian plaster since I didn't want to buy another drywall kit, I cut holes where the ceiling and fireplace met.
 Then I used some silicone caulk to hold the new gypsum board in place and then repaired the top and bottom of the hole with a popcorn ceiling repair tool.
 Everything was working well again and I was ready to move into my new home!